-- 1.)
-Avoid pruning in late winter/early spring due to sap flow (more cosmetic than detrimental) - 2.)
-Avoid pruning from spring through summer due to insect or disease problems - 3.)
-Avoid pruning from October December due to reduced cold hardiness - 4.)
-Avoid pruning after July because flower buds have set
+- 1. Avoid pruning in late winter/early spring due to sap flow (more cosmetic than detrimental). - 2.
+Avoid pruning from spring through summer due to insect or disease problems. - 3.
+Avoid pruning from October December due to reduced cold hardiness. - 4.
+Avoid pruning after July because flower buds have set. - 5.
+These trees are not recommended due to their invasive nature. - 6.
+Topping or "crape murder" is not a recommended or acceptable pruning practice at any time.

-= Best tii me to prune
+- Best till ic ic prune

-prune except rds or structu to correct damage, aral defects
+- ne except structural to correct damage, defects

-Where no (b) or timing is not critical
+Where no ě or timing is not critical